 Here are a few of my favorite reasons for businesses I’ve dealt with not showing in search results—easily repaired if one of these applies to you.

-Google My Business is a very powerful, but infrequently talked about free digital marketing tool.
-Basically, if you have a business, you need a Google My Business (unless you’re a mobile business which they currently don’t allow—but we’re working on that!).
-If you don’t have a GMB profile, your chances are drastically reduced that you will show up on the first page of any google search.
+A Google Business Profile is a very powerful, but infrequently talked about free digital marketing tool.
+Basically, if you have a business, you need a Google Business Profile (unless you’re a mobile business which they currently don’t allow—but we’re working on that!).
+If you don’t have a Google Business Profile, your chances are drastically reduced that you will show up on the first page of any google search.
 It’s as simple as that.
-When Google invented the GMB profile, they made a dramatic (and intentional) shift away from Google+ (btw if you still have that icon on your website, take it off!).
+When Google invented the the business profile, they made a dramatic (and intentional) shift away from Google+ (btw if you still have that icon on your website, take it off!).

-Ex: A construction contracting client added their list of Services to their GMB profile and began showing up in search results
+Ex: A construction contracting client added their list of Services to their Google Business Profile and began showing up in search results

 Consistent logistical information across websites